d-maltos/d-maltos/README.md

 ## Hello, I'm Dylan 👋
 📌  Recent CS graduate from University of Alaska Fairbanks and looking for a new opportunity to buiild 📚

-📌  Previously interned at Geographic Information Network of Alaska, Yubico and Alaska Satellite Facility 💻
+📌  Previously interned at the Geographic Information Network of Alaska, Yubico and Alaska Satellite Facility 💻

 📌  Interested in machine learning, backend, infrastructure and system software engineering 😃

+📌  Currently learning: Go and TypeScript for backend APIs and scalable system design 📈

 ⚡ When I'm not here building cool projects you can find me in the gym, traveling and doing photography ⚡